Three Great Cycling Rides in Sonoma County

 The best thing is that there's something wonderful for every level of rider.
 If you're a rank beginner or a family with young kids, there are plenty of fun — and flat! — routes to keep novices happy.
 And if you're a veteran of Race Across America or the USA Pro Challenge Professional Cycling Race — well, you will love the challenge of Monte Rio's King Ridge.

 The Santa Rosa Cycling Club, a social and recreational organization of about 1,600 Sonoma County cycling enthusiasts, offers a list of 10 rides in Sonoma County that range from easy to challenging.
 Here are three to check out:

-- King Ride (Challenging): SRCC notes that this route is considered by many to be the crown jewel of North Bay cycling.
-It’s also thought to be very challenging (it’s steep), or, as one rider put it, it’s “a death march.”
-Read a description or download the route map.
+SRCC notes that this route is considered by many to be the crown jewel of North Bay cycling.
+It's also thought to be very challenging (it's steep), or, as one rider put it, it's "a death march."
+At the finish you’ll arrive at Jenner, owning bragging rights for a major ride, well ridden.
+Consider celebrating with an overnight in Jenner.
+You’ll spend your time soaking up ocean views from a room at the Jenner Inn and watch the sun set over a great meal at cliff-top restaurant River’s End.
+Read a description of the King Ridge ride or download the King Ridge route map.

 To learn about all 10 rides, check out the Santa Rosa Cycling Club's Ten Great Rides.
 For even more options, visit our Guide to Cycling in Sonoma County, Popular Bike Itineraries: Cycling Through Wine Country, and Bike Trails in Santa Rosa.

 Written by Sonoma County Insider Suzie Rodriguez.